The smash product for derived categories in stable homotopy theory: Outline and Preliminaries

 We denote by $\AC$ the non-$\Sigma$ operad of little $1$-cubes: An element of $\AC(k)$ is a sequence of $k$ almost disjoint sub-intervals of the unit interval in order.
 Then $\AC(k)\subset \LC{1}(k)$, and as an operad $\LC{1}\iso \AC \times \Sigma$; thus, $\AC$-algebras and $\LC{1}$-algebras coincide.
 We regard $\LC{n}$-algebras as $\AC$-algebras via the usual inclusion of $\LC{1}$ in $\LC{n}$ (taking a sub-interval $[x,y]$ to the sub-cube $[x,y]\times [0,1]^{n-1}$).

-For an $\LC{n}$-algebra $R$, we understand a left $R$-module to be an operadic left module for $R$ regarded as an $\AC$-algebra.
+For a $\LC{n}$-algebra $R$, we understand a left $R$-module to be an operadic left module for $R$ regarded as an $\AC$-algebra.
 In other words, a left $R$-module consists of an $S$-module $M$ and maps of $S$-modules

 for all $m$, satisfying the usual associativity and unit diagrams (as in, for example, \cite[I.4.2.(ii)]{kmbook}), reviewed in Section~\ref{seclmea}.
 We use $\aM_{R}$ to denote the category of left $R$-modules.
 For purely formal reasons, $\aM_{R}$ is a category of modules over an $S$-algebra $U_{\AC}R$ (or just $UR$), the \term{left module enveloping algebra} of $R$, which we review in Section~\ref{seclmea}.
 In fact, using the details of the little $1$-cubes non-$\Sigma$ operad $\AC$, we give a concrete description of $UR$.
 Using that description, we prove the following result on enveloping algebras.
 This result is a special feature of $\AC$ not shared by a general $A_{\infty}$ operad without additional hypotheses on the $A_{\infty}$ algebra $R$.